kanchanepally/hareesh-site/content/notes/2025/the-invisible-audience-in-your-family-album/index.md

+---
+title: "The Invisible Audience in Your Family Album: Who is Learning from Your Children?"
+date: 2025-11-22
+draft: false
+description: "Major social platforms are now using your personal photos to train Artificial Intelligence models by default—here is why it matters."
+categories: [Digital Sovereignty, Parenting]
+---

+We have all heard the old adage about the internet: **"If the product is free, you are the product."**

+For the last decade, we understood the transaction.
+We posted photos of our holidays, our meals, and our children, and in exchange, platforms like Facebook, Instagram, and LinkedIn scanned those images to show us targeted ads.
+They wanted to know if we needed nappies or a new car.

 But recently, the "price" of these free apps has quietly changed.
 The transaction is no longer just about advertising.
 It is about education—but not for us.

 ## The New "Opt-In" You Didn't Click